telegram-sms/telegram-sms/README.md

 ## News, Questions and Contributions

+**Due to the XDA updates itself to XDA2021, XDA Labs has been closed.
+I am sorry for this and I can no longer provide the XDA Lab version of Telegram SMS.
+You can still use the GitHub version to update your Telegram SMS.
+If you request a refund, please contact me via qwe7002@hotmail.com**

 You can follow the Telegram channel Telegram SMS Change Log for the latest news.
 [English()](https://t.me/tg_sms_changelog_eng), [简体中文](https://t.me/tg_sms_changelog)
 **Please visit [https://reall.uk](https://reall.uk) to submit and discuss issues regarding this project.**